busterwood/Channels/README.md

 # BusterWood.Channels
 [CSP-like](https://en.wikipedia.org/wiki/Communicating_sequential_processes) channels for .NET 4.6 or above.

+> As its name suggests, CSP allows the description of systems in terms of component processes that operate independently,
+> and interact with each other solely through message-passing communication.

 ## `Channel<T>` class
 The `Channel<T>`class is used for sending and receiving values between threads (or logical async threads) and has the following methods: